charles-fox/ukras20/README.md

 (no logins needed, only takes 3 seconds).
 This will create a URL for your private room.
 You can give this URL to anyone you would like to talk to, and ask them to enter your room.
 In particular, a good way to do this is to paste your room’s URL along with your name, poster title, and paper number into the text chat of the main zoom session at the start of your poster session.

-Or if you want to chat with anyone as you would in the corridor of a physical confernece, you can text chat or just email them at any time during the conference with your URL.

 (Jitsi uses the WebRTC from your browser, Google Chrome is known to have a good implementation of WebRTC, Firefox also has one.)

 Papers list